Mount Gambier Golf Club Incorporated

 If a ball is lost or out of bounds and a provisional ball has not been played, relief may be taken by dropping a ball within two club-

-Bare Patches on Fairways
+Dirt Bare Patches on Fairways

-Bare patches may be treated as GUR.
+On the fairway, dirt bare patches may be treated as GUR.
 Your ball must sit in the bare patch to take relief and is only available on the fairway of the hole in play.